Ropepe/airbnb-clone/README.md

-# Airbnb Clone with Next.js 13, Next-Auth, Prisma with MongoDB and Tailwind CSS
+# Airbnb Clone with Next.js 13, Typescript, Next-Auth, Prisma with MongoDB and Tailwind CSS

-Hi, my name is Perica Vrhovac, and this is my Airbnb clone project, built with Next.js, Next-Auth, Prisma with MongoDB, and Tailwind CSS.
+Hi, my name is Perica Vrhovac, and this is my Airbnb clone project, built with Next.js, Typescript, Next-Auth, Prisma with MongoDB, and Tailwind CSS.

 The purpose of this project is to showcase my skills as a frontend developer using Next.js and React.js, as well as my proficiency in using Next-Auth for authentication, Prisma with MongoDB for database management, and Tailwind CSS for styling.